GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 If a currently published item is found to contain minor policy violations, Chrome Web Store Review will notify the extension publisher of the violation via email.
-Depending on the violation, the publisher will be given 7 to 28 days to address the issue(s).
+Depending on the violation, the publisher are typically given 7 to 30 days to address the issue(s).
 The extension developer can resolve the warning by submitting a new version of the extension that fixes the violation(s) using the standard submission process.
 If the violation is not addressed within the warning period, the extension will be taken down.

-If the timeout period expires while a submission is pending review, the extension will not be taken down immediately.
-Instead, the takedown will be deferred until after the current submission completes the review process.
-If upon completion of review the submission sufficiently addresses the violation(s), the takedown will be canceled and the item will remain in the store.
-If the violation(s) remain unresolved, the extension will be taken down upon completion of review.

 The following information only covers the warning period.
 See [Takedown][header-takedown] for additional information on takedown handling.